-- Most of the nitrate and phosphate that enters local waterways does so by subsurface groundwater flow, not by surface runoff.
-The groundwater must be intercepted by buffer strips and by marshes if possible to reduce the concentrations of the nutrients nitrate and phosphate that enter the waterway.
+- 1) and 2) In order to reduce nitrate and phosphate additions to local waterways, the amounts of both nutrients added by surface and subsurface flow from fertilization must be reduced. - 3) The nutrient-rich groundwater must be intercepted by buffer strips and by marshes if possible to reduce the concentrations of the nutrients nitrate and phosphate that enter the waterway.
 The deep roots of large trees, tolerant of saturated soil conditions, are most efficient in removing nutrients from the groundwater and in promoting microbial denitrification.
-Ignoring groundwater as the major source of nonpoint source pollution is an egregious omission of the Bay Act. - 6) All new construction should conform to the 100-foot buffer requirements irrespective of when the lot was platted.
-Septic systems other than the traditional septic tank and drainfield(s) should be permitted as approved by VDH. - 7) To prevent runoff. - 8) Property owners should be required to grow large trees adjacent to the water.
-Even though there may be no local agricultural activity, groundwater derived from higher elevations may be polluted with nutrients.
-Pruning lower limbs permits sight-lines to be established while still maintaining the large root mass necessary to consume nitrate and phosphate from the groundwater and encourage denitrification. - 9) See 5) and 8).
-Mandated nutrient management plans for nitrogen and phosphorus and 100-foot buffer strips are the only non-draconian steps that can be taken to reduce the most important source of nonpoint source pollution from agriculture.
-A 25-foot buffer (130-5-b-2) accomplishes very little, if anything, in reducing nonpoint source pollution by groundwater and all the leniencies in this section should be stricken.
+Ignoring groundwater as the major source of nonpoint source pollution is an egregious omission of the Bay Act. - 4) Mandated nutrient management plans for nitrogen and phosphorus and 100-foot buffer strips are the only non-draconian steps that can be taken to reduce the most important source of nonpoint source pollution from agriculture.
+A 25-foot buffer (130-5-b-2) accomplishes very little, if anything, in reducing nonpoint source pollution by groundwater and all the leniencies in this section permitting buffer strips narrower than 100 feet should be stricken.